umbraco/UmbracoDocs/10/umbraco-cms/tutorials/multilanguage-setup.md

 ---
-meta.Title: Multilanguage setup in Umbraco
-product: CMS
 description: A guide to multilanguage setup in Umbraco
 ---

 # Creating a Multilingual Site

-You can use **language variants** to setup a multilingual site. **Language Variants** allow you to have variants of the same content all under the same project.
+You can use **language variants** to set up a multilingual site. **Language Variants** allow you to have variants of the same content all under the same project.
 So, if you open a page and a language variant is enabled, you will see the option to switch the language from the drop-down list.
 Additionally, you can view or input the translated content.

-This tutorial explains how to set-up a basic multilingual website.
+This tutorial explains how to set up a basic multilingual website.

 ## Adding a New language